aajtodd/smithy/rust/docs/planning/detailed-design.md

 6. **Performance Optimization**: We can add caching or indexing to optimize common lookup patterns if needed.

-## Parser Design

-### Overview

-The Smithy Rust parser will convert Smithy IDL and JSON AST files into model objects.
-The parser will be implemented using Logos for lexing, LALRPOP for parsing, and Ariadne for error reporting.

-### Key Components

-1. **Lexer Implementation with Logos:**
-   - Define token types based on Smithy specification
-   - Preserve comments and source location information
-   - Handle whitespace appropriately

-2. **Parser Implementation with LALRPOP:**
-   - Define grammar rules based on Smithy specification
-   - Optimize for Rust while maintaining clear mapping to specification
-   - Generate a clean AST structure

-3. **AST Design:**
-   - Create idiomatic Rust enums and structs
-   - Include source location information for error reporting
-   - Preserve comments for potential formatters

-4. **Model Building:**
-   - Implement conversion from AST to final model objects
-   - Resolve references between shapes
-   - Perform initial validation

-5. **Error Handling:**
-   - Implement detailed error reporting with Ariadne
-   - Categorize errors for better user experience
-   - Include context in error messages

-### Design Decisions

-#### AST Structure
-- Implement a separate AST representation from the final model
-- This separation supports maintainability and potential future formatting utilities
-- Resolve shape references during the model building phase, not during parsing

-#### Trait Handling
-- Represent trait values generically in the AST
-- Defer validation beyond syntax checking to the model building/validation phase

-#### Error Reporting
-- Include surrounding context in error messages
-- Implement error categorization (syntax vs. semantic errors)
-- Leverage Ariadne for rich error diagnostics

-#### Component Structure
-- Separate lexing (using Logos), parsing (using LALRPOP), and AST construction
-- Design as distinct components even if they operate in a single pass

-#### Performance Measurement
-- Benchmark AST construction and model loading separately
-- Track memory usage
-- Use Criterion crate for benchmarking
-- No immediate need to benchmark against Java implementation

-#### Documentation
-- Document primarily for Rust developers based on the specification
-- Add cross-references to Java implementation where helpful for context

-#### Large File Handling
-- Design with large model files in mind from the beginning

-### Testing Strategy
-- Reuse test models from Java implementation
-- Add Rust-specific unit and integration tests
-- Implement fuzzing tests for the parser

-### Implementation Phases

-1. **Phase 1: Basic Lexer and Parser**
-   - Implement token definitions with Logos
-   - Create basic LALRPOP grammar for core Smithy syntax
-   - Generate simple AST structures

-2. **Phase 2: Complete Parser**
-   - Extend grammar to cover all Smithy syntax
-   - Implement comprehensive AST
-   - Add source tracking and error reporting

-3. **Phase 3: Model Building**
-   - Implement conversion from AST to model objects
-   - Add reference resolution
-   - Implement basic validation

-4. **Phase 4: Optimization and Testing**
-   - Optimize parser performance
-   - Implement comprehensive test suite
-   - Add benchmarks

 ### Trait Implementation

 Traits in Smithy are metadata attached to shapes and are identified by their ShapeId.
 Our implementation needs to balance flexibility, type safety, and performance.